 At work for its members and the broader dredging industry

 IADC acts as a voice for the private dredging industry, promoting the industry to the general public and educating those who may come in contact with dredging, but are not aware of its many facets.
-IADC also communicates and cooperates with other related trade organizations, representing the dredging industry with a positive, but impartial approach.
+IADC also communicates and cooperates with other related trade organisations, representing the dredging industry with a positive, but impartial approach.

-IADC emphasizes several key topics such as:
+IADC emphasises several key topics such as:

 - Innovative Technology

 IADC ‘s activities are all part of an on-going effort to support clients, consultants and others in understanding the fundamental principles of dredging and maritime construction.
 Providing effective information to all involved parties is an essential element in achieving a successful dredging project.

 To accomplish this goal, IADC has developed high-quality tools that have proved invaluable to reaching out to a wider audience.

 Over the last 20 years, IADC has developed several specialised courses:

 The International Seminar on Dredging and Reclamation is an intensive, week-long course given two or three times per year, once at a fixed location in Delft, the Netherlands and in other venues on demand.
 The seminar challenges and guides participants to think through dredging projects from tender to contract preparation to implementation.